LM-SAL/irispy-lmsal/docs/guide.rst

 - reading of L3 data

 Currently, ``irispy`` does not provide a way to download the data from the `IRIS archive <https://iris.lmsal.com/data.html>`__.
-We recommend you browse the catalogue using your browser.
+We recommend browsing the catalogue using your web browser.

 This guide uses some "sample data" from the IRIS archive that can be accessed: